 FEEL THE ROAD

-Alex Nicholas Ernst Stieda was born on April 13, 1961 in beautiful Vancouver, British Columbia.
+Alex Stieda was born on April 13, 1961 in beautiful Vancouver, British Columbia.
 Alex is a former professional cyclist, television personality, and self-proclaimed cycling ambassador.
-He lives in Edmonton and is married to Samantha and father to his two children Kalie and AJ.
+He lives in Edmonton and is married to Samantha and father to their two children Kalie and AJ.
 Currently Alex is a Senior Account Executive at ServiceNow, a Tour of Alberta Board Member and Co-founder, and a Rapha Ambassador.

 Alex’s career in bike racing started in Vancouver, British Columbia in 1977.
 At the age of 16, he learned that he could apply the anaerobic power developed while playing ice hockey to racing on the track.
 Within two years, he had won every junior national track title and qualified for the junior world championships, where he finished 5th in the individual pursuit.